amanjpro/zahak/training.md

 $ ./zahak-trainer -help
 Usage of ./zahak-trainer:
   -epochs int
     Number of epochs (default 100)
   -from-net string
     Path to a network, to be used as a starting point -hiddens string
-      Number of hidden neurons, for multi-layer you can send comma separated numbers (default "128") -input-path string
+    Number of hidden neurons, for multi-layer you can send comma separated numbers (default "256") -input-path string
-      Path to input dataset (FENs)
+    Path to input dataset (FENs), for multiple files send a comma separated set of files -inputs int
-  -inputs int
-      Number of inputs (default 768)
+    Number of inputs (default 769)
   -lr float
     Learning Rate (default 0.009999999776482582) -network-id int
-      A unique id for the network (default 285061292) -output-path string
+    A unique id for the network (default 1277010531) -output-path string
     Final NNUE path directory
   -outputs int
     Number of outputs (default 1)
   -profile
     Profile the trainer
   -sigmoid-scale float
-      Sigmoid scale (default 0.00244140625)
+    Sigmoid scale (default 0.0068359375)
 ```

 Unfortunately, due to the limitations of the probing code in Zahak, `hiddens`,